How to Make an Insurance Claim for Your Roof

 Once you have estimates for the roof repair cost, compare the amount to your deductible.
 Because insurance companies tend to raise premiums after claims are filed, many professionals recommend not filing a claim unless the cost of repair is three times as much as the deductible.
 For example, if your deductible is $500, you shouldn’t file a claim if the cost of the repair is less than $1,500.
 In that case, it’s better to pay out of pocket instead of raising your insurance premium.

 Check Your Insurance Policy

 Often the adjuster will want to be in touch with the roofing contractor to make sure that they agree about the extent of the damage and the cost of repair.
 Some adjusters may give you a quote on the spot while others may take a few weeks before getting back to you.
-Some insurance policies may cover your adjuster’s fee, so read your policy carefully to determine whether this is the case.
+Certain insurance policies will cover your adjuster’s fee, so read your policy carefully to determine whether this is the case.

 - A contractor may offer to pay your deductible for you as a ploy to get you to hire him.
 While this would save you money, it might also be illegal in your state, because it's considered insurance fraud.

 - Check with your local government as to which benefits you are allowed to receive from the contractor, such as an advertising fee if he places a sign on your property or a referral fee if you send him additional customers.

 - If you sign a repair contract with a roofing company and your roof insurance claim is denied, you may be legally allowed to cancel the contract.
 Once again, check your state policy.

 - The best way to protect yourself is to choose a pre-screened, quality roofing contractor with a valid license, bonding, and insurance.